By Scarlett Lewis, Chief Movement Officer, Choose Love Movement

 - Compassion in Action: Promotes active involvement in helping others, shifting focus from screens to meaningful community engagement.

-By embracing these principles, adults can better manage their technology use and set a positive example for younger generations.
+By embracing these principles, adults can better manage their technology use and set a positive example for younger generations

 The challenge of cell phone addiction transcends age, affecting both adults and children.
 While banning phones in schools might offer a temporary solution, it doesn’t equip students with the skills to navigate a tech-saturated world responsibly.
 Instead, a collective effort is needed, where adults acknowledge their own device dependencies and actively model balanced behaviors.
 By doing so, we can foster an environment that values genuine human connection over digital engagement, benefiting individuals and society as a whole.